 By Patrick Woodie

-Patrick Woodie is president and CEO of the N.C.
-Rural Center.
+Patrick Woodie serves as president with the NC Rural Center.